All Episodes

 What have they done to keep make the world?

-So the trial starts, you have Chief Justice prov presiding.
+You have Chief Justice presiding.

 The Senate is now their constitutional roles to be the jury in the trial.

-I'm glad he added some of the House people like Ratcliffe Meadows and Jordan.
+I'm glad he added some of the House people like Ratcliffe, Meadows, and Jordan.

 That's great.

-16 hours of questions, then they'll argue, I guess, over witnesses.
+Then they'll argue, I guess, over witnesses.

 Why they would bring in anyone other than Ambassador Sonlin, I don't know.

-I don't even think you need to bring him in.
+I don't even think you need to bring him in because that is how the House did this.

 They had to rush to do this.